-To promote e-commerce as a business opportunity and employment tool, private and public sector will have coordinated programs for skill development at Provincial and District level in collaboration with program.
-Up scaling of Digiskills Programs at the district level.
+To promote e-Commerce as a business opportunity and employment tool, private and public sector will have coordinated programs for skill development at Provincial and District level in collaboration with the program.
+Up scaling of Digiskills Programs shall be done at the district level.

-CODE OF CONDUCT FOR ONLINE MARKET PLACES
+CODE OF CONDUCT FOR ALL E-COMMERCE BUSINESSES

-This code of conduct shall be applicable to online marketplaces

-Defined as 'buying and selling of goods or services including digital products through electronic transactions conducted via the internet or other computer-mediated (online communication) networks'.
+This code of conduct shall be applicable to all e-Commerce businesses whereas e-Commerce is defined as buying and selling of goods or services including digital products through electronic transactions conducted via the internet or other computer-mediated (online communication) networks.